Derived isogenies between abelian varieties: Introduction

 \begin{corollary} Let $R$ be a discrete valuation ring (DVR) with residue field $k$ and fraction field $K$.
 Assume that $\mathrm{char}(k)=0$.
 Let $\mathcal{X} \to \Spec R$ and $\mathcal{Y} \to \Spec R$ be two families of abelian varieties.
 If the generic fibers $\mathcal{X}_K$ and $\mathcal{Y}_K$ are derived isogenous, then so are the special fibers $\mathcal{X}_k$ and $\mathcal{Y}_k$. \end{corollary}

-It is very interesting to know whether this holds when $\chara(k)>0$.
-This needs a new approach as one has to deal with inseparable derived isogenies.

-A second application concerns derived isogenies between K3 surfaces and their associated Kuga--Satake varieties.
+\begin{remark}{(Derived isogeny over positive characteristic fields)} It is very interesting to know whether this holds when $\chara(k)>0$, especially for supersingular abelian varieties.
+This needs a new approach as one has to deal with $p$-divisible derived isogenies.
+The case of abelian surfaces has been settled by Li and Zou \cite[Theorem 1.4.1]{LZ25}.
+We also remark that Bragg and Yang have studied isogenies between K3 surfaces over positive characteristic fields (\cf\cite[Theorem 1.2]{BY23}). \end{remark} A second application concerns derived isogenies between K3 surfaces and their associated Kuga--Satake varieties.
 It is shown in \cite{Huy19} that two complex projective K3 surfaces are derived isogenous if and only if there exists a rational Hodge isometry between their second rational cohomology groups.
 Combined with Theorem \ref{thm:main-2}, this implies the following.

-\begin{corollary} If two complex projective K3 surfaces over are derived isogenous, then their associated Kuga--Satake abelian varieties are also derived isogenous, provided their dimension is at least $2$. \end{corollary}
+\begin{corollary} If two complex projective K3 surfaces are derived isogenous, then their associated Kuga--Satake abelian varieties are also derived isogenous, provided their dimension is at least $2$. \end{corollary}

 Let us briefly recall the construction.
 For a complex projective K3 surface $S$ let $V$ denote the rational transcendental lattice, i.e., the orthogonal complement in $\mathrm{H}^2(S, \mathbb{Z})$ of the Néron--Severi group, equipped with its natural weight‑$2$ Hodge structure.
 Consider the even Clifford algebra $C^+(V)$ attached to the quadratic form on $V$.
 The Hodge structure on $V$ induces a Hodge structure of weight $1$ on $C^+(V_{\mathbb{R}})$.
 Explicitly, choose an oriented orthonormal basis $(e_1, e_2)$ of the real subspace $(V^{-1,1} \oplus V^{1,-1})$, set $e_+ = e_1 e_2 \in C^+(V_{\mathbb{R}})$, and define a complex structure on $C^+(V_{\mathbb{R}})$ by left multiplication by $e_+$.
 The associated Kuga--Satake variety of $S$ is the complex torus